 1. “Multiple Toxins From GMOs Detected In Maternal and Fetal Blood” (Collective Evolution’s title)

 This is a great example of anti-scientists abusing scientific results to suit their own needs.
 In short, this study (which is actually called “Maternal and fetal exposure to pesticides associated to genetically modified foods in Eastern Townships of Quebec, Canada“) tested the blood of pregnant women, non-pregnant women, and fetuses for the presence of chemicals associated with the pesticides and herbicides that are used on GMOs.
 Unsurprisingly, they found trace levels, but that does not in any way, shape, or form prove that GMOs are dangerous.
 Collective Evolution made the classic error of ignoring the fact that the dose makes the poison.
 Everything is toxic in a high enough dose, and everything is safe in a low enough dose.
 The doses found by this study were extremely tiny.
 For example, gluphosinate was only found in 18% of non-pregnant women (it was not found in any pregnant women or fetuses), and its highest concentration was 53.6 nanograms per milliliter (average 28.7).
 Let me try to explain just how tiny that is.
 A normal sized paper clip is roughly 1 gram.
 A nanogram is one billionth of a gram.
 So, take a paper clip and cut it into 1,000,000,000 pieces, then take 53 of those: that’s 53 nanograms.
 It’s an extremely, extremely small amount.
 Further, as the authors of the original paper note, the toxic effects for these chemicals were documented at much higher doses.
-For example, the study which documented negative effects of gluphosinate in mice used a concentration of 10,000 nanograms per millimeter (Watanabe and Iwasi 1996).
+For example, the study which documented negative effects of gluphosinate in mice used a concentration of 10,000 nanograms per milliliters (Watanabe and Iwasi 1996).
 In other words, it used a dose that was 186.6 times larger than the highest dose found in someone’s blood (348.4 times higher than the average).
 Further, the studies on gluphosinate toxicity (Watanabe and Iwasi 1996; Garcia et al. 1998) were on embryonic and congenital effects, but the GMO study did not find gluphosinate in pregnant women or fetuses, it only found it in non-pregnant women.
-Finally, let’s not forget that GMOs require less pesticides than traditional crops, and even organic crops use chemicals that are toxic in high enough doses.
+Finally, let’s not forget that GMOs often require less pesticides than traditional crops, and even organic crops use chemicals that are toxic in high enough doses.

 2. “DNA From Genetically Modified Crops Can Be Transferred Into Humans Who Eat Them” (Collective Evolution’s title)